ANTHELINAE, ANTHELIDAE, BOMBYCOIDEA

 (Photo: courtesy of Merlin Crossley, Melbourne, Victoria)

-The caterpillar appears to feed on
+The caterpillar feeds on

 The caterpillar grows to a length of about 4 cms.